 Measuring marketing performance

 From the Marketing section in your Shopify admin, you can review the results of your marketing efforts.
-Data in the Marketing section includes:
+The Marketing section includes the following data:

-- Marketing channels - Your marketing channels and their results are measured based on key performance indicators (for example, sales, sessions, average order value, and conversion rate).
+- Marketing channels: Your marketing channels and their results are measured based on key performance indicators such as sales, sessions, average order value, and conversion rate.

 Marketing summary